Skufu/GoRocky/README.md

 ## 📄 License

-Built for hackathon.
+Built for a hackathon.
 MIT License.

 ---